w2ak/Jekyll-Mono/_posts/2017-01-25-ssh-tunnels.md

 layout: post
 title: SSH tunnels
 author: Clément Durand
+toc: true
 ---

 Howto notes about opening and using ssh tunnels.

-## Connecting creating a ssh tunnel
+## Connecting somewhere through a ssh tunnel

 *Describes a connection from `neze` to `peugeot` assuming you have ssh access to `deiz`.
 Useful if `peugeot` is accessible from `deiz` but not from `neze`.*